View on phone

 - †Gochugaru is made from Korean dried red chili peppers, also known as taeyang-cho.
 To get the authentic flavour, red chili flakes are not advised for this recipe.

 - The kimchi can be stored in a mason jar or airtight container in the fridge for up to 3 months.
-Make sure to use clean utensils each time you remove some of the kimchi from the jar, to keep it lasting longer.

 Let us know what you think